The Gaucho ‘Saint’ Revered Among the Poor in Buenos Aires

 Gauchito Gil shrine in Buenos Aires

-Frank Graziano, Professor of Hispanic studies at Connecticut College and author of ‘Cultures of Devotion: Folk Saints of Spanish America,‘ (affiliate link) explains the three main reasons why so many people become devotees:
+Frank Graziano, Professor of Hispanic studies at Connecticut College and author of ‘Cultures of Devotion: Folk Saints of Spanish America,‘ (partner link) explains the three main reasons why so many people become devotees:

 “They believe that folk saints are more miraculous than canonized saints (folk saints get the job done, sometimes after request to Catholic saints fail); freedom of devotion, which is to say without the mediation, restrictions, and cost of priests; and what they call ‘lo nuestro,’ meaning that the saint is ‘one of us,’ part of their community, and therefore has shared their social situation and understands their requests.